 Stewarding to business conduct code

-- Internal auditors audit the compliance program annually
+- internal auditors audit the code affirmation process annually

-At least once annually, the code is reviewed, and if appropriate, updated.
-Management reports to the governance committee annually on this process and any recommended changes are approved by the governance committee.
+The code is reviewed at least once annually, and if appropriate, updated.
+Management reports to the governance committee annually on this review process.

-Any waivers of code requirements for executive officers or members of the board must be approved by the board or appropriate board committee and disclosed.
-No such waivers were granted in 2015.
+Any waivers of code requirements for executive officers or members of the Board must be approved by the Board or appropriate Board committee and disclosed.
+No such waivers were granted in 2017.

 Raising ethical concerns

-We encourage employees to raise ethical concerns without fear of reprisal with these teams/departments:
+We encourage employees to raise concerns about suspected violations of our business conduct code without fear of reprisal from these teams/departments:

-In addition, we have established an integrity hotline to provide a means for our employees and contractors to report issues of concern anonymously to a third-party service provider.
+In addition, we have established an integrity hotline for our employees and contractors to report issues of concern anonymously to a third-party service provider.